aws/aws-encryption-sdk-python/README.rst

 A ``StrictAwsKmsMasterKeyProvider`` is configured with an explicit list of AWS KMS CMKs with which to encrypt and decrypt data.
 On encryption, it encrypts the plaintext with all configured CMKs.
-On decryption, it only attempts to decrypt ciphertexts that have been wrapped with one of the configured CMKs.
+On decryption, it only attempts to decrypt ciphertexts that have been wrapped with a CMK that matches one of the configured CMK ARNs.

+To create a ``StrictAwsKmsMasterKeyProvider`` you must provide one or more CMKs.
+For providers that will only be used for encryption, you can use any valid `KMS key identifier`_.
+For providers that will be used for decryption, you must use the key ARN; key ids, alias names, and alias ARNs are not supported.

 Because the ``StrictAwsKmsMasterKeyProvider`` uses the `boto3 SDK`_ to interact with `AWS KMS`_, it requires AWS Credentials.